 Jubila Singers sing vibrant music from cultures which have a strong harmonic tradition.
 We sing in many different languages and primarily a cappella.

 We also sing some music from the Western classic tradition – the classical component takes up about a third of our repertoire.
-Singers learn by ear or they learn from notated music – most singers read music, some don’t.
-Click here for details on the skill level of Jubila Singers.
+Singers learn by ear or they learn from notated music – some singers read music, some don’t.
+Click here for details on the skill level of Jubila Singers and for details on current spaces available for new singers.

 Our repertoire includes beautiful lush chorales from Russia as well as gorgeous pieces from Mozart and contemporary composers.
 We also sing some unusual Appalachian gospel, delightfully ear-bending Czech folk-songs, riveting music from Georgia and stirring African hymns.
 We are a non-religious group.